tvcutsem/harmony-reflect/doc/handler_api.md

 ## get(target, name, receiver)

-Queries the proxy for the value of its `name` property. `receiver` denotes the `this`-binding for the getter function, in case `name` is an accessor property.
+Called when the proxy's `name` property is accessed. `receiver` denotes the `this`-binding for the getter function, in case `name` is an accessor property.

 This trap should return the value of the property, or `undefined` if the property does not exist.